fherb2/zarr_wildlife_recording_py/zarrwlr_project_concept.md

 In pipeline!

-- fall back if any other method not possible
+- fall back if any other method not possible or sensefully
 - each column is a channel: unlimited array microphones can be used
 - using segmented entropy encoding to save memory but allow fast access to small sample ranges